DatWins/blogtesting/content/posts/lsm/index.md

 ---
 title: "Log-Structured Merge Tree"
 date: "2023-11-12"
-summary: "An LSM Tree overview and Java implementation."
+summary: "An LSM Tree overview and Java implementation, with a Skiplist, SStables, and background compaction from scratch."
 description: "A Log Structured Merge Tree overview and implementation using Java, including SSTables, Bloom Filter, and a Skiplist from scratch."
 toc: true
 readTime: true